jacksonjthomas/CodingProjects/Baseball Projects/Projeting True Average EV/README.md

 ### **Jackson Thomas**

 ## Goal
-### The goal of this project was to evaluate hitter perfroamnce based on measurements of batted ball metrics.
-Specifically I need to project the "true" average exit velocity for each batter by using two differnt measurement systems
+### The goal of this project was to evaluate hitter performance based on measurements of batted ball metrics.
+Specifically I need to project the "true" average exit velocity for each batter by using two differnt measurement systems of batted ball data.
   * ### Variables
     * ### SpeedOffBat
       * ### Exit Velocity